 You will need a plate, flour and some grapes.

-You may also like 21 Toddler Games Evert Preschooler Parents Should Know
+You May Also Enjoy 21 Toddler Games Every Preschooler Parents Should Know

 #18.
 Indoor Treasure Hunt